amandashu/Cupcake-Muffin-Classification/README.md

 ## Cupcake Muffin Classification
 Scraping, cleaning, and classifying cupcake and muffin recipes.
 This project is inspired by this [SVM tutorial](https://www.youtube.com/watch?v=N1vOgolbjSc&feature=youtu.be).

 Cupcakes and muffins may seem similar, but by comparing the ingredients of muffins and cupcakes from many online recipes, the data suggests otherwise.
-See my [analysis]((https://github.com/amandashu/Cupcake-Muffin-Classification/blob/main/reports/analysis.ipynb) in a Jupyter notebook.
+See [Jupyter notebook](https://github.com/amandashu/Cupcake-Muffin-Classification/blob/main/reports/analysis.ipynb) of my analysis.

 ## Data
 The data is scraped from baking blogs [Baking Bites](https://bakingbites.com/), [Sally's Baking Addition](https://sallysbakingaddiction.com/), and [The Baker Chick](https://www.thebakerchick.com/).
 See [here](https://github.com/amandashu/Cupcake-Muffin-Classification/blob/main/reports/clean.md) for details on data preparation.